spatie/laravel-event-sourcing/docs/using-projectors/creating-and-configuring-projectors.md

 By default, the package will automatically find an register all projectors found in your application.

-Alternatively, you can manually register projectors in the `projectors` key of the `event-projectors` config file.
+Alternatively, you can manually register projectors in the `projectors` key of the `event-sourcings` config file.

 You can also add them to the `Projectionist`.
 This can be done anywhere, but typically you would do this in a ServiceProvider of your own.